 Marla Garchik - President

 Marla Garchik is an advocate and philanthropist.
-She is the founder and CEO of Peace Love Solve.
+She is the founder and CEO of Peace Love Solve and The Seashell Project.

 Because of her personal journey she created an apparel company to spread autism awareness and acceptance for children and adults on the autism spectrum.
 Made with love, a portion of each sale is generously donated to Autism Speaks.
 Marla also spearheads specialty campaigns to benefit other charities.
 She serves as an active Board Member of The Garchik Family Foundation and the Autism Speaks Washington DC and Palm Beach Chapters.
 Is also a past Board of Governor’s member for the Hebrew Home of Greater Washington.